jesstelford/esnext-generation/traditional-iterating/pass.md

 # Success!

-You correctly looped over the array and found the largest value.
+You correctly found the largest value by iterating over the array.